19317362/eds-starter6-jpa/README.md

 SOLUTION 1

-Following this link

 "The Maven APT plugin has a known issue that prevents its usage directly from Eclipse.
 Eclipse users must create the Querydsl query types manually by running the command mvn generate-sources at command prompt."

 So i execute the command line mvn generate-sources in my project floder with console cmd and i got my Qclasses generated.

 SOLUTION 2 from @informatik01 comment